 This website provides examples of:

-- Easter Egg - In Quake III Arena, the Old Man Murray logo is displayed on some monitors.
+- In Quake III: Arena, the Old Man Murray logo is displayed below a platform in one of the final maps.
 Erik feigned outrage and claimed that they were going to sue, but he was obviously very flattered.

 - The Old Man Murray front page is likewise displayed on most computer monitors in Postal 2.